The Voice – Norges beste stemme: Season 6 (2021)

-The sixth season of the show premiered on 8 January 2021 with returning coach Yosef Wolde-Mariam, comeback coach Espen Lind, with 2 new coaches Ina Wroldsen and Matoma.
+The sixth season of the show premiered on 8 January 2021, Yosef Wolde-Mariam was the only coach to return from the previous season, with Espen Lind rejoining after 2 seasons of hiatus, and 2 new coaches Ina Wroldsen and Matoma joining the panel.
 Erlend Gunstveit, a 1-chair turn from Team Matoma, won the competition on 31 May 2021.

 Season 7 (2022)

 The seventh season of the show premiered on 7 January 2022 with the same coaches as last season, Espen Lind, Yosef Wolde-Mariam, Ina Wroldsen and Matoma.
 This was the third season where a coach (Wroldsen) managed to bring two acts into the finale.
 Wolde-Mariam was not represented in the finale for the second season, the first being in season 5.
 Jørgen Dahl Moe from Team Ina won the competition on 27 May 2022.
+Jørgen was previously the winner of MGPjr with the song "Din egen vei", being one of the Norwegian representatives at MGP Nordic later that year in November.

 Season 8 (2023)

 The eighth season premiered 6 January 2023 with Espen Lind, Yosef Wolde-Mariam, and Ina Wroldsen returning as coaches.
-Matoma did not return, and he was replaced by Jarle Bernhoft.
+Matoma did not return and was replaced by Jarle Bernhoft.
+Lind was represented by two acts in the finale, whilst Bernhoft was not represented.
+Kira Dalan-Eriksen from Team Espen won the competition on 26 May 2023, marking Lind's second win as a coach, being the first to achieve two victories in the Norwegian edition of the franchise.

+Season 9 (2024)

+The ninth season premiered 5 January 2024 with the same coaches as last season; Jarle Bernhoft, Espen Lind, Yosef Wolde-Mariam, and Ina Wroldsen all returned as coaches.

+Inger Lise Hope from Team Espen won the competition on 31 May 2024, marking Espen Lind's third win as a coach, becoming the first coach in the Norwegian franchise to win three times, as well as the first coach to win consecutive seasons.

+Season 10 (2025)

+The tenth season premiered 3 January 2025.
+On 28 June 2024, it was announced that Yosef Wolde-Mariam and Espen Lind will be returning for their ninth and seventh season, while Jarle Bernhoft and Ina Wroldsen were replaced by Eva Weel Skram and Gabrielle Leithaug as first-time coaches.
+This also marks the first season to feature two female coaches.
+Andrea Bredesen Holm from Team Yosef won the competition on 23 May 2025, marking Yosef Wolde-Mariam's first win as a coach in nine seasons.